 - Other things that are helpful to know

 - Support for candidates

 The election period commences once calling for nominations (the writ) has been issued.
-For 2019, this occurs late August and is the official commencement of the election period.
+This usually occurs late August and is the official commencement of the election period.

 During the election period, potential nominees/candidates must ensure they adhere to s.4.87 and 4.88 of the Local Government Act 1995 (The LG Act) when printing, publishing or distributing election material.

 Until the election period has commenced, potential candidates are unable to advertise they are a candidate until their nomination has been approved by the Returning Officer however they can promote they intend to nominate to be a candidate.

 With social media now a major part of many election campaigns, the Western Australian Electoral Commission has released standards to guide candidates.

 These standards define any material 'that is intended, calculated or likely to affect voting in an election' is required to be authorised.

 The requirements relating to the authorisation of election material apply irrespective of who is publishing the material and whether it is in printed or electronic form.
 Any electoral advertisement, handbill, pamphlet or electoral notice (other than an advertisement in a newspaper announcing the holding of a meeting), letter or article must have at the end of it, the name and physical street address (not a PO Box number) of the person authorising it.
 If the material is printed in hard copy, then it must also include the name and place of business of the printer at the foot of the material.
 This applies unless the advertisement is in a newspaper (in which case the printer is obvious and contactable).

 If election material is produced and printed by the one person (e.g. using a home computer and printer), then the legislative provisions are satisfied by adding ‘Authorised and printed by (name), (address)’ at the end of it.